rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 ***Zero*** - finally answered the Wolf.

 Sam took a breath of fresh air.
 His thought felt clear - *"In that case, could you be honest with us and tell us what are we meant to find at the end and leave the ‘finding the way’ to us?
-Not much point of replaying the same script if we already know the answer."*
+Not much point of replaying the same script if we already know the outcome."*

 Sam's words echoed through the chamber.
 Yule didn't know how to react, as far as she has observed the Wolf isn't the chatty type of spectre.

-The words died out and silence took over, interrupted by the sporadic ‘poohink’ of droplets finding a pond of water after taking a leap of faith from a stalactite above.
+The words died out and silence took over, interrupted by the sporadic ‘poo-ink’ of droplets finding a pond after taking a leap of faith from a stalactite above.

 The Wolf pondered about the child in front of him.
 He felt odd, his face muscles moved for the first time in a few millennia to draw a soft smile.